AGuyNamedJens/FactorioChatBot/README.md

   Open this file in either the terminal (`nano config.json`, `vim config.json` or any other terminal editors) or via any SFTP file manager.

   Set `"logFile": "file"` to the path you set earlier.

+  set `"prefix": "?"` to a prefix of your choice.
+This is used for discord commands.

   set `"chatChannel": "Channel ID"` with your discord channel ID for the chat messages. ([Help](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))